malonehunter/hyperdope-gematria/README.md

 If you do not need the auto loading db feature, simply download the repo and open index.html.

-If you are not interested in using this tool offline or self-hosting, you can always use the project's [official hosted version](http://www.hyperdope.com/gematria).
+If you are not interested in using this tool offline or self-hosting and just want to use the tool with the full word matching experience, navigate the project's [official hosted version](http://www.hyperdope.com/gematria).

 ## Contributing